goatshriek/stumpless/docs/examples/filter/README.md

                      | STUMPLESS_SEVERITY_MASK_UPTO( STUMPLESS_SEVERITY_ERR ) );
 ```

-The default target filter will use the mask on the target to make these
+The default target filter will use the mask of the target to make these
 decisions.
 If you want to work with a specific target instead of just using the
 current one, you can use the `stumpless_get_target_mask` and
 `stumpless_set_target_mask` functions to do this.